FilipeDias23/cabazdocampo/README.md

 # README

-Cabaz do campo = Basket of field
+Cabaz do campo = Basket of field.
 It's a small business who sells individual agricultural products or Baskets of those products upon availability.
 The user can Book them and send a message so the owner can deliver .